 16. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Takatuff Holding Group, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to 81 thousand riyals.
-17. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Green Vision, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that coming year without any preferential terms or advantages, not be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to 39 thousand riyals.
-18. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Homeland Legacy Real Estate Development Company, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi, in the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the co (Al-Rajhi Takaful) and the Jeddah Legacy Real Estate Development Company, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 Power of amounted to 1 thousand riyals.
-Attorney form Not applicable, as the attendance is virtual only.
-E-Voting The shareholders registered in Tadawulaty Services can vote electronically on the Assembly's agenda items starting from 10:00 a.m. on Sunday 1444/11/29H corresponding to 2023/06/18 until the end of the meeting time.
+17. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Green Vision, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to 39 thousand riyals.
+18. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Homeland Legacy Real Estate Development Company, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to 370 thousand riyals.
+19. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and the Jeddah Legacy Real Estate Development Company, in which the Chairman of the Board of Directors Mr. Abdullah Sulaiman Al-Rajhi, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the Board Member Mr. Naif Abdullah Al-Rajhi have an amounted to 1 thousand riyals.
+Power of Attorney form Not applicable, as the attendance is virtual only.
+E-Voting The shareholders registered in Tadawulaty Services can vote electronically on the Assembly's agenda items starting from 01:00 a.m. on Sunday 29/11/1444H corresponding to 18/06/2023 until the end of the meeting time.
 Registration and voting on Tadawulati Services will be available and free of charge to all shareholders using the following link: www.tadawulaty.com.sa Attendance & Voting eligibility The attendance eligibility at the assembly meeting ends at the time of the assembly meeting.
 The voting eligibility on the assembly's items ends when the counting committee finishes counting the votes.
 The shareholder has the right to discuss the topics listed on the agenda of the general assembly and ask questions.
 Contact us Shareholders Relations Unit shareholders@alrajhitakaful.com - 01 1440 9666